att/rcloud/doc/INSTALL.md

 be hacking the code, you'll need to install a recent version of [node.js](http://nodejs.org).
 Then, in your shell:

-    $ cd rcloud/htdocs/js
 	$ npm install

-This will install the node.js dependencies necessary to create the minified javascript files used in Rcloud.
+This will install the node.js dependencies necessary to concatenate and minify the javascript files used in RCloud.

 ### Starting rcloud